marcusdotenv/aspCalculator/README.md

 #### 5. opereRetangular(selectFlag, retangularNumber1, retangularNumber2).
   - parameters:
   selectFlag: choose if you wanna add or subtract the rectangular numbers.
 Use **"sum"** or **""sub""**.
   rectangularNumber1: an vector with real and imaginary parts of a number.
+Like:

-Like `retangularNumber1 = [realPart1, imaginaryPart1]`.
+  `retangularNumber1 = [realPart1, imaginaryPart1]`.
   rectangularNumber2: an vector with real and imaginary parts of a number.
+Like:

-Like `retangularNumber2 = [realPart2, imaginaryPart2]`.
+  `retangularNumber2 = [realPart2, imaginaryPart2]`.

   - return:
   result: the sum or subtract of the numbers.